neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

 Two docker compose files were developed in order to include the whole infrastructure for the sensitive data archive and the htsget-rs version.
 These compose files allow the users to make requests to the htsget and receive a response containing pointers to the requested parts of the data, which the client can then download and assemble.

 The Sensitive Data Archive Command Line Interface (sda-cli) has a demo version of the htsget command.
 This command, when provided with the public key of a user and (potentially) a region for a file, it makes the request to htsget, retrieves the results, requests the particular regions from the sda-download and then assembles these parts together.
+The end result should be a file that is encrypted with the user's public key, containing the regions requested by the user.

 # Conclusions and Future work